dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/step-indicator/info.md

 ## Sidebar

+The StepIndicator has two layouts.
+One for larger screens (above [medium](/uilib/usage/layout/media-queries#media-queries-properties-table)) and one for more narrow screens (below [medium](/uilib/usage/layout/media-queries#media-queries-properties-table)).

+Depending on the screen width, the component will hide the Sidebar responsively, and in return show a button to access all the steps inside a [Drawer](/uilib/components/modal#drawer-mode).
+You may have a [look at an demo](/uilib/components/step-indicator/#stepindicator-in-loose-mode).

+### Why a sidebar?

+In order to provide a user experience, where the amount of steps are almost unlimited, and at the same time, make these steps as accessible as possible, the solution was to provide the steps side-by-side the content, as long as there is enough available room for it to show properly.

+### How to use the sidebar?

 The step indicator has a optionally a Sidebar "sister" component you can place in your layout, if the steps should be shown side-by-side to the content.
 Use the property `sidebar_id` to bind these two together:

 ```jsx